For general introductory reading and some translations of classical texts, see the 'AHCA/CC reading list'

-- A Level Latin = Latin Literary Texts (compulsory for all Classics and Classics and English students); for details of texts see:
+- A Level Latin = Latin Literary Texts (compulsory for all Classics and Classics and English students); for details of texts see the syllabus.

 - A Level Greek = Greek Literary Texts.
 For the details of texts, see the syllabus.

 - GCSE Latin = Latin Language and Literature

 - GCSE Greek = Greek Language and Literature

 - Beginners' Latin = Latin Language

 Click on the links above to find out what you can do over the summer to help ease your way into life in the first-year.
 Students may also contact the module teacher by email for advice on further reading, or if they have any questions about the module